The Sabertooth ate your Profits & People

 After seeing and naming we can now own our emotions and work with our sabertooth to give us emotional warnings that are in accord with the evidence around us.
 But, if we deny those teeth, they'll clamp right back our necks.
 Our lack of awareness here will cause us to make decisions that are far less economically beneficial for us and our companies.

-How exactly do we own and work with our fear?
+How exactly do we own and work with our fear, now that we named him it?

-- Pay attention to what we're feeling as we gather evidence in decision-making, keeping the dramatic and subtle with loss aversion in mind.
+Pay attention to what we're feeling as we gather evidence in decision-making, keeping the dramatic and subtle with loss aversion in mind.
 And, that means owning and noting the small subtle emotional moves that happen in us.
 Giving external credit or control of our emotions to outside forces removes our ability to deal with them and makes us a victim.
-Becoming emotionally aware takes practice; it changes our neuroplasticity.
+Becoming emotionally aware takes practice; it changes our brains, you know, that neuroplasticity thing.
 Own it.

-- Get comfortable noticing our varied emotional states.
+Get comfortable noticing our varied emotional states.
 The more comfortable we are, the less and less time and effort is required.
-Talk with a buddy about loss fears and evidence versus attaining gains and costs.
-We also get divergent views for balance and correction.
+Talk with a buddy or a mentor about loss fears and evidence, versus attaining gains and costs.
+Gather divergent views for balance and correction.
 Put more effort into facing your loss aversion emotions since they take 2x the effort.
+Avoiding it assures you’ll miss out on growth.

-- Use emotional feedback, awareness and reflection to inform, evaluate and guide choices.
-Reflect upon the evidences that we accept and reject, and acknowledge where emotional responses impact them.
+Use emotional feedback, awareness and reflection to inform, evaluate and guide our choices.
+Reflect upon the evidences that we accept and reject, and acknowledge where our emotional responses impact them.
 Make decisions that are fully realized and informed by one's own emotional state.
 Develop the emotional value of choices by having a business purpose and ROI.
+Getting accurate confirming and warning emotions is key.

-By seeing can Seeing, Naming, Owning and Working with our emotions, we can be as Mark Crowley call it, "a the manager who cares about them (employees) as a person, advocates for their wellbeing and seeks to maximize their full human potential," and not one that is inadvertently stopped by fear.
+By seeing can Seeing, Naming, Owning and Working with our emotions (thank you Bennett Bratt & my former soccer coach), we can be as Mark Crowley calls it, "a the manager who cares about them (employees) as a person, advocates for their wellbeing and seeks to maximize their full human potential," and not one that is inadvertently stopped by fear.
 This will increase the value of their contributions for their organizations and the world around them.

 Adding it all up